 Frequently Asked Questions

-Q. When is the Commencement Ceremony?
+Q. When are the Winter Commencement Ceremonies?

 Q: How do I get my cap and gown?

 A: Caps, gowns, tickets and other graduation information will be available at GradFest.
 Please see

 Q. How many tickets will I receive?
 And where do I get my tickets for guests?